KlipperScreen/KlipperScreen/docs/Troubleshooting.md

 and reboot, that should make the touch work, if your screen is rotated 180 degrees, then you may need to adjust [the touch rotation](Hardware.md) as described in the Hardware page.

+## OctoPrint

+KlipperScreen was never intended to be used with OctoPrint, and there is no support for it.

 ## Other issues

 If you found an issue not listed here, or can't make it work, please provide all the log files